Rona Munro

 Rona Munro (born 7 September 1959) is a Scottish writer.
 She has written plays for theatre, radio, and television.
 Her film work includes Ken Loach's Ladybird, Ladybird (1994), Oranges and Sunshine (2010) for Jim Loach and Aimée & Jaguar (1999), co-authored by German director Max Färberböck.
 Munro is the second cousin (once removed) of Scottish author Angus MacVicar.

-She was famous for writing the last serial of the original Doctor Who in 1989, and then writing an episode for the tenth series of the revived Doctor Who in 2017, making her the only writer to work in both the classic and revival eras of Doctor Who.
+Munro wrote the last serial of the original Doctor Who in 1989, and returned to the show in 2017, writing an episode for the tenth series of the revived version.
+This made her the only writer thus far who has worked in both the classic and revival eras of Doctor Who.